renanfranca/jhlite-keycloak-sample-deed8534-9039-4c04-a6c6-3912e34dcc45/documentation/vue-auth-components.md

 # Vue Authentication Components Documentation

-This document provides an overview and detailed explanation of the showcase the practical usage of the vue authentication module.
+This document provides an overview and showcase the practical usage of the vue authentication module.

 ## File Structure